meldew/Limit-Integration-Riemann_Sum/README.md

 ![image](https://user-images.githubusercontent.com/47281451/209481592-764400b3-52a8-4f07-a03b-1f9526525ffe.png)

-where a and b are integral limits and N are number of iterations of the sum(numer of Rectangles) Calculates result, and plot two plot where the first plot illustrates Rectangles on the graph and the second plot illustrates the overall area under the function
+where a and b are integral limits and N are number of iterations of the sum(numer of Rectangles) Calculates result, and plot two plot where the first plot illustrates Rectangles on the graph.

 File is able to plot :